Dynatrace (NYSE:DT) Issues FY 2023 Earnings Guidance

-Dynatrace (NYSE:DT – Get Rating) last posted its earnings results on Wednesday, May 18th.
-The company reported $0.17 EPS for the quarter, beating analysts’ consensus estimates of $0.15 by $0.02.
-The firm had revenue of $252.60 million for the quarter, compared to the consensus estimate of $246.54 million.
-Dynatrace had a net margin of 5.64% and a return on equity of 8.59%.
-The company’s revenue was up 28.5% on a year-over-year basis.
-During the same period last year, the firm posted $0.11 EPS.
-Analysts forecast that Dynatrace will post 0.45 EPS for the current year.

-In other Dynatrace news, CRO Stephen J. Pace sold 3,972 shares of the business’s stock in a transaction that occurred on Monday, May 16th.
-The shares were sold at an average price of $34.27, for a total transaction of $136,120.44.
-Following the completion of the sale, the executive now directly owns 71,438 shares in the company, valued at $2,448,180.26.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-Also, CFO Kevin C. Burns sold 4,233 shares of the business’s stock in a transaction that occurred on Monday, May 16th.
-The stock was sold at an average price of $34.26, for a total transaction of $145,022.58.
-Following the sale, the chief financial officer now owns 76,863 shares of the company’s stock, valued at $2,633,326.38.
+In other news, CRO Stephen J. Pace sold 3,972 shares of the stock in a transaction on Monday, May 16th.
+The shares were sold at an average price of $34.27, for a total value of $136,120.44.
+Following the sale, the executive now owns 71,438 shares of the company’s stock, valued at $2,448,180.26.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, CAO Alicia Allen sold 1,336 shares of the stock in a transaction on Monday, May 16th.
+The shares were sold at an average price of $34.26, for a total transaction of $45,771.36.
+Following the completion of the sale, the chief accounting officer now directly owns 69,738 shares in the company, valued at approximately $2,389,223.88.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 18,968 shares of company stock valued at $673,878.
+In the last ninety days, insiders have sold 16,468 shares of company stock worth $564,303.
 0.88% of the stock is owned by insiders.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Toroso Investments LLC boosted its stake in shares of Dynatrace by 15.3% in the first quarter.
-Toroso Investments LLC now owns 4,823 shares of the company’s stock valued at $227,000 after purchasing an additional 639 shares during the period.
-Advisors Asset Management Inc. boosted its stake in shares of Dynatrace by 7.7% in the first quarter.
-Advisors Asset Management Inc. now owns 40,343 shares of the company’s stock valued at $1,900,000 after purchasing an additional 2,882 shares during the period.
-Beacon Pointe Advisors LLC purchased a new position in shares of Dynatrace in the first quarter valued at $2,305,000.
-Royal Bank of Canada boosted its stake in shares of Dynatrace by 21.0% in the first quarter.
-Royal Bank of Canada now owns 1,046,281 shares of the company’s stock valued at $49,280,000 after purchasing an additional 181,857 shares during the period.
-Finally, Donoghue Forlines LLC boosted its stake in shares of Dynatrace by 56.2% in the first quarter.
-Donoghue Forlines LLC now owns 17,471 shares of the company’s stock valued at $823,000 after purchasing an additional 6,286 shares during the period.
-Institutional investors own 93.84% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+Raymond James Financial Services Advisors Inc. grew its holdings in shares of Dynatrace by 62.7% in the first quarter.
+Raymond James Financial Services Advisors Inc. now owns 7,699 shares of the company’s stock worth $363,000 after purchasing an additional 2,966 shares during the last quarter.
+Raymond James Trust N.A. grew its holdings in Dynatrace by 39.5% during the 1st quarter.
+Raymond James Trust N.A. now owns 6,511 shares of the company’s stock worth $307,000 after acquiring an additional 1,845 shares in the last quarter.
+Vident Investment Advisory LLC bought a new position in Dynatrace during the 1st quarter worth about $306,000.
+Toroso Investments LLC grew its holdings in Dynatrace by 17.9% during the 4th quarter.
+Toroso Investments LLC now owns 4,184 shares of the company’s stock worth $253,000 after acquiring an additional 636 shares in the last quarter.
+Finally, HighTower Advisors LLC grew its holdings in Dynatrace by 42.6% during the 1st quarter.
+HighTower Advisors LLC now owns 5,353 shares of the company’s stock worth $250,000 after acquiring an additional 1,598 shares in the last quarter.
+Hedge funds and other institutional investors own 93.84% of the company’s stock.

 Dynatrace Company Profile (Get Rating)